 R: I don’t eat eggs (don’t hurt me)

 R: Milk, one sugar

 Favourite Soulvent release?

-Favourite 3 drum and bass labels right now?
+Favourite 3 drum and bass producers right now?

 Xbox or PS?

 R: Xbox.
 It would’ve been tough, but Rocket League is on Xbox now so no contest.